-I explored the new Museum of Children’s Art, AKA MOCHA, in Oakland the other day and want to share the who, what, where of the new space so other East Bay families can enjoy.
+The Museum of Children’s Art, AKA MOCHA, has a convenient central location in Oakland, and we are excited to share the who, what, where of this wonderful art space so other East Bay families can enjoy.

 WHO is MOCHA best for?

 Children 18 months and up are welcome to get creative with a caregiver during drop-in open studio hours the third Saturday of each month (though advance tickets are recommended to reserve your spot).
 They also have art camps during breaks and the summer, as well as art parties.

 The MOCHA teacher artists develop interactive stations for families to explore that change day to day.
 When we went, the theme was “Happiness”.